 - Read food labels and choose foods with fewer than 300 milligrams (mg) of sodium per serving.

 - Use no-salt spices.

 - Avoid adding salt while cooking.

-Avoid foods that cause gas or bloating .
+Avoid foods that cause gas or bloating.
 Everyone knows how uncomfortable that full-stomach feeling is.
-And it may make breathing more difficult.
-To minimize gas or bloating, avoid foods and drinks such as:
+And it may make it harder to breathe.
+To ease gas or bloating, avoid foods and drinks such as:

 - Beans, broccoli, Brussels sprouts, cabbage, and cauliflower

 - Carbonated beverages

 Avoid empty foods.
 Junk foods such as chips and candy don't provide any nutritional value.